 What a Negative Customer Experience Looks Like

 In some ways, customers who pay at the pump are the easiest to alienate.
-If your trash cans are overflowing, your receipt paper is out, or their loyalty card doesn’t work, there’s nothing stopping them from going to the station down the street the next time they need to fill up.
+If your pump handles aren’t clean, trash cans are overflowing, your receipt paper is out, or their loyalty card doesn’t work, there’s nothing stopping them from going to the station down the street the next time they need to fill up.
 Factors such as exterior store care, credit card security at the pump, loyalty programs, and amenities at the pump all affect customer perception.

 What a Negative Customer Experience Costs You